WeblateOrg/weblate/docs/admin/languages.rst

 :ref:`generic-upgrade-instructions`) the database of languages is updated to include all language definitions shipped in Weblate.

-This feature can be disable using :setting:`UPDATE_LANGUAGES`.
+This feature can be disabled using :setting:`UPDATE_LANGUAGES`.
 You can also enforce updating the database to match Weblate built-in data using :wladmin:`setuplang`.